ZRYings/EC_GPP/README.md

 # EC_GPP
-Code for analysis the emergent constraint between PFT-GPP and PFT-area
+Code for analysis of the emergent constraint between PFT-GPP and PFT-area